 Even if you do all of this, you will still have people who decline to participate.
-If participants hesitate, you can highlight that you would like to hear from many individuals and that their feedback is important.
+If participants hesitate, you can highlight that you would like to hear from many individuals, their feedback is important, and that it will only take a few minutes of their time.
 If they say no again, however, let them go: "Thanks for considering.
 Have a great rest of your day!"
 It's not fun to get refusals, but it is part of the process.